 I slipped down, following the staircase to the bottom.
 It led into a wide chamber, richly illuminated with candles and a large fireplace.
-From the room were six winding tunnels, that disappeared underground.
+From the room were six winding tunnels that disappeared underground.
 I took the one furthest to my left, the tunnel wasn’t very long, it led into a larger chamber than before.
 There was a rich fire blazing in the hearth of the fireplace, three long, comfortable sofas, a thick fuzzy rug and a glass coffee table.
-One each side of the chamber were three large wooden doors.
+On each side of the chamber were three large wooden doors.
 I sat down in one of the sofas and set the baby on my lap.
 Inside the chamber was warm and the baby had stopped shivering.
 I unravelled the blankets and tossed the soaking heap to the ground.

 “A girl,” I smiled brushing my finger against her cold stomach.
 “A light in all this darkness.”
 I continued then held her up and pressed my lips against her cold cheeks.
 “Let’s get you warm.”
-I smiled at her gaily and stood up again.
+I smiled at her and stood up again.

 Demetrius pushed away from me suddenly his eyes blazing a brilliant crimson.
 He stared at the girl in my arms.
 His mouth hovered open and I could see his fangs protruding.